Teja-450/React_News_App/README.md

 ### Access to API key..

-You can get a free API key from "https://newsapi.org/" and replace the `******` in NewsItem.js file so that you can access the real time News. or you can get a premium API key from other providers.
+You can get a free API key from "https://newsapi.org/" and replace the "apiKey" in NewsItem.js file with your own api-key to get this website running